cberes/buffaloskateparks/content/skateparks/keysa-park.md

 ## Description

 The skatepark contains a few distinct sections.
 There are 4' quarter pipes with boxes, a gap, and a flat rail in between.
 Behind this is a section with mellow down ledges and banks.
-The two corners or this area are used for flat-ground tricks.
-There's also a big 6-stair with a handrail.
-To the side is an A-frame that leads to a 3' quarter pipe, which was added a few years after the park's initial construction.
+The two corners of this area are often used for flat-ground tricks.
+There's a 6-stair with a handrail to the side of hte quarter pipes.
+At the far end is an A-frame that leads to a 3' quarter pipe, which was added a few years after the park's initial construction.

 The park is popular with children who do laps around the park.